ServiceComposer/ServiceComposer.AspNetCore/README.md

 > NOTE: ServiceComposer uses regular ASP.NET Core attribute routing to configure routes for which composition support is required.

-In this brief sample the view model instance returned by `GetComposedResponseModel()` is a C# `dynamic` object. `dynamic` objects are handy because they allow requests handlers to be fully independent from each other, they share nothing.
-ServiceComposer supports using strongly typed view models in case they are preferred.
-They come with the advantage of strong typing and compilers checks, and the disadvantage of a little coupling.
+In this brief sample, the view model instance returned by `GetComposedResponseModel()` is a C# `dynamic` object. `dynamic` objects are handy because they allow request handlers to be entirely independent of each other; they share nothing.
+ServiceComposer supports using strongly typed view models if they are preferred.
+They have the advantages of strong typing and compiler checks and the disadvantage of a little coupling.
 Refer to the [view model factory documentation](docs/view-model-factory) for more information.

 ## Documentation and supported platforms